-- Direct headcount refers to actual operators working at the plant. - Total workable hours (TWH) are the number of working hours per month. - Attendance hours refers to last parameter to which the planned overtime hours are added and from which the absences are deducted.
-Also, by deducting training hours and non-productive hours, we have the productive hours.
+- Direct headcount refers to actual operators working at the plant. - Total workable hours (TWH) are the number of working hours per month. - Attendance hours refers to last parameter to which the planned overtime hours are added and from

 Sales Man-hour refers to customer demand and Production Man hour to what could be planned for production.